 Try not to feel guilty.

-There is a lot to feel guilty about when you are a self-confessed food lover who can't even think about food.
+There is a lot to feel guilty about when you are a self-professed food-lover who can't even think about food.
 When I was suffering through morning sickness, here are the various guilty thoughts that went through my mind: I'm not cooking.
 I'm spending too much money on takeout food.
 I'm eating dinner and it's still the afternoon.
 I just ate a Subway sandwich for the first time in years and it tasted really good.

 Take care of yourself.